MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-sample-for-customers.md

 To create an *embed for your customers* sample app, follow these steps:

 >[!TIP]
->You can crete a ready made sample app using the the [embedding setup tool](https://app.powerbi.com/embedsetup).
+>You can create a ready made sample app using the the [embedding setup tool](https://app.powerbi.com/embedsetup).
 This tool replicates the steps described in this tutorial, and produces a .NET sample app that you can experiment with.

 1. [Select your authentication method](#step-1---select-your-authentication-method).